Khondoker-Sahab-Uddin/Khondoker-Sahab-Uddin/README.md

 ## About

-I am a Computer Science student with interests in software engineering, artificial intelligence, automation, and embedded systems.
+I am a Computer Science student interested in software engineering, artificial intelligence, automation, and embedded systems.

-I enjoy building practical solutions that solve real-world problems and exploring technologies that bridge software and hardware.
+I enjoy building practical solutions that solve real-world problems and exploring technologies that connect software and hardware.

 Currently building **Uttoron.AI**, an AI-powered assistant focused on learning and productivity.